 Why Waterproofing is Important

-- Prevents water damage: Keeps moisture from entering the foundation, reducing the risk of mould, mildew, and wood rot.
+- Prevents water damage: A proper waterproofing system keeps moisture from entering the foundation, reducing the risk of mould, mildew, and wood rot.
+These issues are often hidden behind walls or under flooring, and by the time they’re visible, the damage is already extensive.

-- Increases foundation longevity: Proper waterproofing can extend the life of your block foundation by preventing cracks and erosion.
+- Increases foundation longevity: Continuous water exposure leads to the slow breakdown of block foundations.
+Proper waterproofing extends the life of your foundation by keeping it dry, solid, and crack-free for longer periods.

 If you’re seeing signs of water damage like damp spots, mould, or cracks in the walls, it’s time to start considering waterproofing solutions.